Tumie-Matlou/alx-low_level_programming/0x00-hello_world/README.md

 - This directory illustrates concepts and programs with regards to C language. <br>
 - Some of these projects were achieved via shell scripts and shell script automations. <br>
-- I used the GCC Compiler along Vi text editor to code in C language. <br>

 # Tasks: